 The situation grew worse when King Charles II was restored to his throne in 1660.
 The new government was very suspicious of radical religious groups.
 During the reign of Charles II (1660-1685) Quakers were frequently imprisoned.
 Nevertheless the Quaker movement grew rapidly in England in the late 17th century and it spread to other countries.
 The first Quakers went to North America in 1656.
 In 1681 William Penn founded the Quaker colony of Pennsylvania.
 Meanwhile the Quaker movement spread to Ireland, Holland, Germany, Barbados and Jamaica.
 George Fox himself traveled to Barbados in 1671.
 In 1672 he traveled to Jamaica then to mainland North America.
 In 1673 Fox returned to England where he was imprisoned for refusing to swear an oath of allegiance to the crown.

 Meanwhile on 27 October 1669 George Fox married Margaret Fell.
 His wife, Margaret Fell (1614-1702) was a great Quaker preacher in her own right.
-She published a pamphlet called 'Women's Speaking Justified, Proved and Allowed of by the Scriptures', which argued that there is no reason why women cannot be preachers.
+In 1666 she had published a pamphlet called 'Women's Speaking Justified, Proved and Allowed of by the Scriptures', which argued that there is no reason why women cannot be preachers.

-In 1677 George Fox traveled to Europe.
+George Fox was released in 1675 and in 1677 he travelled to Europe.
 He went to Europe again in 1684.
 Then in 1685 Charles II died and under the next king James II (1685-1688) the treatment of Quakers improved.
 Finally in 1689 an Act of Toleration allowed Quakers to meet in England.

 However George Fox was now an old man.
 He died on 13 January 1691.
 He was 66.
 After his death George Fox's Journal was published in 1694.